 Of the four fundamental forces, only gravity remains aloof from the Standard Model, refusing to reconcile with the quantum rules governing particles.
 Developing a quantum theory of gravity ranks among the holy grails of modern physics.

-The hypothesized graviton particle would neatly align gravity with the other forces by acting as a mediator of gravitational interactions.
+The hypothesised graviton particle would neatly align gravity with the other forces by acting as a mediator of gravitational interactions.
 While not yet observed, gravitational waves – ripples in spacetime from violent cosmic events – provide evidence that gravitons likely exist.

-What Happened right after the Big Bang?
+What Happened Just After The Big Bang?

 Perhaps the greatest mystery of all lies at the origin of our universe.
 The Standard Model falls silent when confronted with the question: what sparked the Big Bang?
 Researchers are left to speculate about the precursor to our cosmic genesis.